mendix/docs/content/studio-how-to/security-how-to-configure-roles.md

 Congratulations!
 You have configured access for different user roles in your app.

-While in preview, you tested different user role, after you publish your app, you can manage the end-users and assign user roles that you created to them.
+When you preview your app, you can test different user role, while after you publish it, you can manage the end-users and assign user roles to them.
 For more information, see the [Managing App Users](/studio/settings-security#managing-app-users) section in *Security, Roles & Permissions*.